Prochlorococcus

 Prochlorococcus is a genus of very small (0.6 μm) marine cyanobacteria with an unusual pigmentation (chlorophyll a2 and b2).
 These bacteria belong to the photosynthetic picoplankton and are probably the most abundant photosynthetic organism on Earth.
 Prochlorococcus microbes are among the major primary producers in the ocean, responsible for a large percentage of the photosynthetic production of oxygen.
 Prochlorococcus strains, called ecotypes, have physiological differences enabling them to exploit different ecological niches.
 Analysis of the genome sequences of Prochlorococcus strains show that 1,273 genes are common to all strains, and the average genome size is about 2,000 genes.
 In contrast, eukaryotic algae have over 10,000 genes.

+The genus and the type species were made validly published names under the ICNP in 2001 with Validation list no. 79.
+They became valid under the ICNafp in 2020 with the description of Komárek et al.

 Discovery

 Although there had been several earlier records of very small chlorophyll-b-containing cyanobacteria in the ocean, Prochlorococcus was discovered in 1986 by Sallie W. (Penny) Chisholm of the Massachusetts Institute of Technology, Robert J. Olson of the Woods Hole Oceanographic Institution, and other collaborators in the Sargasso Sea using flow cytometry.
 Chisholm was awarded the Crafoord Prize in 2019 for the discovery.
 The first culture of Prochlorococcus was isolated in the Sargasso Sea in 1988 (strain SS120) and shortly another strain was obtained from the Mediterranean Sea (strain MED).
 The name Prochlorococcus originated from the fact it was originally assumed that Prochlorococcus was related to Prochloron and other chlorophyll-b-containing bacteria, called prochlorophytes, but it is now known that prochlorophytes form several separate phylogenetic groups within the cyanobacteria subgroup of the bacteria domain.
 The only species within the genus described is Prochlorococcus marinus, although two subspecies have been named for low-light and high-light adapted niche variations.